Australian police say they thwarted planned Christmas bombings

-Police in Australia have detained five suspects who were allegedly planning a series of Christmas Day bomb attacks in the heart of the country’s second largest city, officials said Friday.
+Police in Australia have detained five men suspected of planning a series of Christmas Day bomb attacks in the heart of the country’s second-largest city, officials said Friday.

 The suspects had been inspired by the Islamic State group and planned attacks on Melbourne’s Flinders Street train station, neighbouring Federation Square and St. Paul’s Cathedral, Victoria state Police Chief Commissioner Graham Ashton said.

 The arrests came after a truck smashed into a Christmas market in Berlin on Monday, killing 12 people.
+A manhunt is underway for the person behind that attack, which prompted increases in security around the world.

-Two of seven people initially arrested in raids Thursday night and Friday morning in Melbourne — 26-year-old man and 20-year-old woman — were released without being charged, a police statement said.
+Two of seven people initially arrested in raids Thursday night and Friday morning in Melbourne — a 26-year-old man and a 20-year-old woman — were released without being charged, police said.

-Five men between ages 21 and 26 remained in custody.
-They were not identified but police said four were born in Australia and the fifth was Egyptian-born with Egyptian and Australian citizenship, police said.
+Five men between the ages 21 and 26 remained in custody and would be charged later Friday with preparing a terrorist attack.
+They were not identified but police said four were born in Australia and the fifth was Egyptian-born with Egyptian and Australian citizenship.

-Police had been watching the alleged plotters for some time, and believed they were preparing to use explosives and other weapons, Ashton said.
+Police had been watching the alleged plotters for some time, and believed they were preparing to use explosives, knives and a gun, Ashton said.

-Police believed the threat had been neutralized through the raids Thursday night and Friday morning, he said.
+Police believed the threat had been neutralized through the raids on five Melbourne premises, he said.

+Prime Minister Malcolm Turnbull said: “This is one of the most substantial terrorist plots that have been disrupted over the last several years.”

+“Islamist terrorism is a global challenge that affects us all.
+But we must not be cowed by the terrorists,” Turnbull told reporter.

 Victoria state Premier Daniel Andrews said there will be extra police on the streets of Melbourne on Christmas Day to make the public feel safe.